[AC 91-70B, ¶220.127.116.11] Adopt an appropriate symbology to indicate the status of each waypoint listed on the master document. For example:

-- Circle the waypoint, waypoint number, or symbol to signify that another crewmember independently cross-checks the entry of the coordinates in the navigation computer;
+- The first pilot could circle the waypoint, waypoint number, or symbol on the master document to signify that they have independently cross-checked the entry of the coordinates in the navigation computer.

-- Tick or diagonally slash the circled waypoint, waypoint number, or symbol to signify the cross-checking of track and distance information within a specified tolerance; and
+- The second pilot could then tick or diagonally slash the circled waypoint, waypoint number, or symbol to signify having performed the cross-check to include confirming the course and distance information within a specified tolerance (e.g., plus or minus 2° and 2 NM).

 [NAT Doc 007, ¶ 8.2.7.]